michael-hll/command-tube/README.md

                 will be skipped.)

     - Tube Variables

+        Define Tube Variables:
-        From tube YAML file, you can add tube variables under 'VARIABLES' property. e.g.:
+            1. From tube YAML file, under 'VARIABLES' property, you can add tube variable staticly.
-        VARIABLES:
-            root_folder: C:\workspaces	runk
-            package_name: xxx-app
-            cmd_parameters: -l
+            2. Use tube command SET_VARIABLE to dynamic create a tube variable.
+            3. Read tube variable from terminal console.
+            4. Pass tube variable to sub tubes.
+            5. Some tube commands like GET_FILE_KEY_VALUE can read tube variables from a file.

+        Default Tube Variables:
-            # Below two hidden variables are assigned values when tube starts:
+            # Below two hidden variables are assigned values for main tube:
             TUBE_HOME: <tube-running-startup-location-path>
+            OS_NAME: <current-os-system-name>

+        Scope:
+            There is one main tube and the main tube could have multiple sub tubes.
+            Tube variable default is available in its own tube and its own tube's sub-tubes.
+            Using --global argument can changed this behaviour.

+            << Example 1 >>
+            Tube:
+                - SET_VAR: x = 100
+                - RUN: SubTube
+                - PRINT_VARS: x  # output 100

+            SubTube:
+                - PRINT_VARS: X  # ouput 100
+                - SET_VAR: x = 200
+                - PRINT_VARS: x  # output 200

+            << Example 2 >>
+            Tube:
+                - SET_VAR: x = 100
+                - RUN: SubTube
+                - PRINT_VARS: x  # output 200

+            SubTube:
+                - PRINT_VARS: X  # ouput 100
+                - SET_VAR: x = 200 --global
+                - PRINT_VARS: x  # output 200

+        Tube Variable Usace:
-        Then you can reference any variable value via {var-name} in your tube command arguments. eg:
+            You can reference any variable value via {var-name} in your tube command arguments. eg:
-            - PATH: {root_folder}
-            # Go to tube home directory:
                 - PATH: {TUBE_HOME}
                 - COMMAND: ls {cmd_parameters}
-            # The below {s:10} will be replaced by 10 space chars
-            - WRITE_LINE_IN_FILE: -f file -v {s:10}any line content here

-        The below commands will update the tube variables:
-            - GET_XML_TAG_TEXT => xpath will be the variable name
-            - GET_FILE_KEY_VALUE => key will be the variable name
-            - COUNT => variable parameter will be stored into tube variables
-            - SET_VARIABLE => update tube variable by name value
-            - CHECK_CHAR_EXISTS => Result will be stored into tube variable

-        ** Note: If variable was updated from console inputs, then it will become readonly.
+        ** Note: If variable was updated from terminal console inputs, then it will become readonly.

 ## Usage of Each Command: